Thoracoscopy

 Is Thoracoscopy Major Surgery?

-Thoracoscopy is considered minimally invasive and not major surgery.
-Minimally invasive procedures use small incisions and small tools.
+Thoracoscopy is considered minimally invasive, not major surgery.
+Minimally invasive procedures use small incisions and tools.
 They are less likely to cause complications and have shorter recovery times for patients.

 Thoracoscopy vs Thoracotomy